Williams Dining is committed to sustainability — from where we get our food to how we handle our waste.

 - Wyman Blueberries:

-- Bulich Farm Mushrooms NY State: Portebella and White Mushrooms, Shitake
+- Bulich Farm Mushrooms, NY State: Portobello Mushrooms, White Mushrooms, and Shiitake Mushrooms

-- Cabot Cheese: Sweet cream and Salted Butter , Cheddar Cheese Sour Cream
+- Cabot Cheese: Sweet Cream and Salted Butter , Cheddar Cheese, and Sour Cream

-- Sand Springs Spring Water: 5 Gallon for Events
+- Sand Springs Spring Water: 5 Gallon jugs for Events

 The Zilkha Center’s Sustainable Food & Agriculture Program: Explores evolving campus food ways.